rigetti/pyquil/docs/source/the_quantum_computer.rst

 Providing your own quantum processor topology
 =============================================

-You can provide your own quantum processor topology by specifying qubits as a number, and which edges exist between those qubits.
+You can provide your own quantum processor topology by specifying qubits (as numeric indices) and edges.
 Here is an example that uses a subset of the instruction set architecture of a Rigetti QPU to specify a 16 qubit topology.

 .. code:: python